Functional Regression on Manifold with Contamination: Real Data Examples

-We apply {\frem} to analyze two real datasets.
-For the purpose of evaluation, we train our method on $75\%$ of each dataset and reserve the other $25\%$ as test data.
-The rMSE is computed on the held-out test data.
-For comparison, we also compute rMSE for FLR, FNW, FCE, FMO and FCM as described in Section \ref{sec:Simulation-Studies}.
-We repeat this 100 times based on random partitions of the datasets, and present the Monte Carlo averages of rMSE together with their standard errors in Table \ref{tab:spectrometric}.
-The first application is to predict fat content of a piece of meat based on a spectrometric curve of spectra of absorbances for the meat using the Tecator dataset with 215 meat samples \citep{Ferraty2006}.
+The first application is to predict the fat content of a piece of meat based on a spectrometric curve for the meat using the Tecator dataset with 215 meat samples \citep{Ferraty2006}.
 For each sample, the spectrometric curve for a piece of finely chopped pure meat was measured at 100 different wavelengths from 850 to 1050nm.
-Along with spectrometric curves, the fat content for each piece of meat was recorded.
+Along with the spectrometric curves, the fat content for each piece of meat was recorded.
 Comparing to the analytic chemistry required for measuring the fat content, obtaining a spectrometric curve is less time and cost consuming.
 As in \citet{Ferraty2006}, we predict the fat content based on the first derivative curves approximated by the difference quotient between measurements at adjacent wavelengths, shown in the left panel of Figure \ref{fig:data}.
 It is seen that there are some striking patterns around the middle wavelengths.
-The proposed {\frem} is able to capture these patterns by a low-dimensional manifold structure and yields more efficient estimates of fat content.
-For example, the FLR model uses 15.7 principal components on average with standard error 1.07, while the intrinsic dimension estimated by {\frem} is 5.05 with a standard error 0.62.
-From Table \ref{tab:spectrometric}, {\frem} predicts the fat content more accurately than the other methods by a significant margin. \lincomment{The second example studies the relationship between cognitive function and brain microstructure in the corpus callosum of patients with multiple sclerosis (MS), a common demyelinating disease caused by inflammation in the brain.
-It is observed that nerve cells are often covered by myelin, an insulating material that protects axons and helps nerve signal to travel faster.
-Demyelination refers to damage to myelin, which can result from immune-mediated inflammation, among other causes.
-Demyelination occurring in the white matter of brain, from which MS patients suffer, can potentially lead to loss of mobility or even cognitive impairment \citep{Jongen2012}.
-Diffusion tensor imaging (DTI), a technique that can produce high-resolution images of white matter tissues by tracing water diffusion within the tissues, is an important method to examine potential myelin damage in the brain.
-For example, from the DTI images, some properties of white matter, such as fractional anisotropy (FA) of water diffusion, can be derived.
-It has been shown that FA is related to multiple sclerosis \citep{Ibrahim2011}.}
+The proposed method is able to capture these patterns by a low-dimensional manifold structure.
+For example, functional linear regression uses 15.7 principal components on average with a standard error 1.07, while the intrinsic dimension estimated by our method is 5.05 with a standard error 0.62.
+Thus, our method predicts the fat content more accurately than the others by a significant margin according to Table \ref{tab:spectrometric}.